Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €400–5,000/night | Location: Avenue Bab Jdid, adjacent to the Medina

-La Mamounia (1923) is arguably the finest hotel in Africa — the extraordinary Art Deco interiors (the 1986 renovation by Jacques Garcia added the extraordinary painted ceilings, the tadelakt plasterwork, the cedar wood mashrabiya screens), the extraordinary 8-hectare garden (containing the olive trees planted by the Sultan Moulay Mamoun in the 18th century — the garden predates the hotel by 150 years), and the extraordinary swimming pool (the largest hotel pool in Marrakech).
-Winston Churchill stayed here almost annually from 1935, describing it as “the most lovely spot in the world.”
-The Churchill Bar (named for its most famous guest) and the La Grande Table Marocaine (the finest traditional Moroccan cooking in any hotel in the world) complete the picture.
+La Mamounia (1923) is arguably the best hotel in Africa.
+The 1986 renovation by Jacques Garcia added the painted ceilings, tadelakt plasterwork, and cedar mashrabiya screens that define its Art Deco interiors, and its 8-hectare garden actually predates the hotel by 150 years — the olive trees were planted by Sultan Moulay Mamoun in the 18th century.
+The pool is the largest of any hotel in Marrakech.
+Winston Churchill stayed here almost every year from 1935 onward, calling it “the most lovely spot in the world”; the Churchill Bar is named for him.
+La Grande Table Marocaine serves some of the best traditional Moroccan cooking found in any hotel anywhere.

 Royal Mansour Marrakech — The King’s Private Hotel